AAAS Minority Science Writers Internship

 California Health Journalism Fellowships

 The USC Annenberg School of Journalism's National Health Journalism Fellowship (Jul 22-26, 2018), with a $2,000-10,000 reporting grant, is open to print, broadcast and multimedia journalists around the country who have a passion for health news.
-This one-week California program in Los Angeles, Mar 18-22, 2018, explores the intersection between community health, health policy and the nation’s growing ethnic diversity, as well as the role that factors such as race, ethnicity and exposure to environmental toxins and violence play in prospects for good health.
+Also offered is a one-week California program in Los Angeles, Mar 18-22, 2018, explores the intersection between community health, health policy and the nation’s growing ethnic diversity, as well as the role that factors such as race, ethnicity and exposure to environmental toxins and violence play in prospects for good health.
 Fellows receive free tuition, meals, travel, and lodging.
 The program also offers a $1,000 stipend upon publication or broadcast of a major fellowship project.
 To encourage collaboration between mainstream and ethnic media, preference will be given to applicants who propose a joint project for use by both media outlets.
 Each collaborator will receive the stipend.

 Deadline: Dec 15, 2017 for the California program; Mar 23, 2018 for the National program